 At our Orange Campus, participants attend a variety of classes throughout the day and engage in different activities.
 Class topics include Health & Wellness, Pre-Employment & Academics, Social Development, Creativity & Self-Expression, and Multi-Sensory Learning.
 Participants also have the opportunity to attend different elective classes, including Career Development, Computers, Aquatics, Fitness Camp, Music and Seminars.
-Click below to learn more about each class:

-Overall, participants at both locations learn the following:
+Overall, participants learn the following skills:

 Social and Community integration

 Activities of Daily Living: